 In fact, storytelling compels users to convert more effectively.
 And that realization is pushing a lot of marketers to tell great stories, using interactive content to deliver their message in a new way.

 Given that interactive storytelling is slowly taking center stage in content marketing, it could mean that, soon, interactive storytelling will be the norm, rather than the exception.
-And if you’re really looking forward to standing out in the ever-so-competitive market, do yourself a favor and get Cision’s free white paper – A Roadmap to Multimedia Storytelling.
+And if you’re really looking forward to standing out in the ever-so-competitive market, do yourself a favor and get Cision’s free white paper – The Best Multimedia Content Guide for PR Success.

 Last year, Episodic Content was a big hit among businesses and marketers.
 The popularity was spurred on by big brands including episodic content in their content marketing arsenal.